jbiatek/BSGRulebook/dynamic.md

 At the Sleeper Agent phase, more Loyalty cards are dealt to every player<span class="cylonleader"> except for Cylon Leaders</span>.
 Players who were not Cylons may discover that they were sleeper agent Cylons all along.
 It begins when the distance specified on the Objective card is reached.

 Upon reaching this distance or more, deal 1 Loyalty card to every player<span class="cylonleader"> who is not a Cylon Leader</span>, including revealed Cylon players.
-Revealed Cylons must ignore any text that says to "immediately reveal this card". <span class="daybreak cylonleader">Deal 2 more Motive cards to the Cylon Leader.</span>
+Revealed Cylons must ignore any text that says to "immediately reveal this card". <span class="motive">Deal 2 more Motive cards to the Cylon Leader.</span>

 <p class="daybreak" markdown="1">If the "You Are The Mutineer" card was added to the Loyalty deck, but no one has revealed as the Mutineer after all the Sleeper Agent phase cards have been dealt, the current player chooses a human player to draw an extra Loyalty card from the Loyalty deck.
 If they draw and reveal The Mutineer, they should ignore the card text about drawing another Loyalty card. </p>